Kong/docs.konghq.com/app/_hub/kong-inc/rate-limiting-advanced/_index.md

   dbless_explanation: |
     The cluster strategy is not supported in DB-less and hybrid modes.
 For Kong Gateway in DB-less or hybrid mode, use the `redis` strategy.

+    {:.note}
+    > **Note**: We recommend setting `namespace` to a static value in DB-less mode.
+    > The `namespace` will be regenerated on every configuration change if not explicitly set, resetting counters to zero.

   config:
     - name: limit
       required: true